pwilmart/PXD011691_reanalysis/README.md

 #### Introduction

 Global dataset stats and tables of numbers are exciting to me, but others might prefer plots and figures.
-I completely decouple quantitative data **generation** from quantitative data analysis.
+I completely decouple quantitative data **generation** from quantitative data **analysis**.
 The data generation in the PAW pipeline is all Python scripts because an actual programming language is better for that kind of data processing.
 Once properly summarized quantitative data is packaged in well-formed tables, R and Bioconductor tools can be used.
 Statistical tools and data visualizations are more mature in R compared to Python.
 Notebooks are an excellent way to bring transparency, reproducibility, and story telling to data analyses.
 Jupyter notebooks are what I use (RMarkdown is also an alternative).

 During the five years I have been analyzing data with notebooks, I have learned a few things.
 Every experiment is different and flexibility is key.
 You have to so some homework and understand some of the biology and the experimental design.
 You need some domain knowledge to inform the data analysis steps.
 I am not talking about a high level of biological expertise for each experiment you analyze, just enough biology background to understand why the study was designed as such, and to see if there are any positive or negative controls you can leverage in evaluating the data analysis steps.
 The data generation steps are much simpler, with far fewer choices, than the data analysis steps.
 Software that tries to combine data generation and data analysis is usually brought to its knees by the trade offs taken to add some lowest common denominator data analysis framework.
 You end up with hard to use software that performs poorly.